-Received 15 January 2001 Accepted for publication 25 July 2001 Nitric oxide (NO) is a product of the enzyme nitric oxide synthase (NOS) and is detectable in the exhaled breath.
+Nitric oxide (NO) is a product of the enzyme nitric oxide synthase (NOS) and is detectable in the exhaled breath.
 However, unlike other gaseous pulmonary products, NO is produced predominantly in the airways.
 NOS is induced in inflamed airways and, since exhaled NO (eNO) is increased in asthma, NO has been suggested as a potential non-invasive marker of airway inflammation.
-However, NO is a highly reactive molecule with many potential target molecules in the airway wall and in the epithelial lining fluid (ELF).2 Concentrations of NO gas in the airway lumen may therefore not only reflect changes in NOS activity or induction, but also changes in local airway chemistry.
+However, NO is a highly

 A precedent for this suggestion can be found in the systemic vasculature where NO is the predominant endothelium derived relaxing factor.
-In this environment, NO has a very short half life due to its rapid reaction with superoxide,3 and its activity is modified by the antioxidant ascorbic acid.^{4 5}
+In this environment, NO has a very short half life due to its rapid reaction with superoxide, and its activity is modified by the antioxidant ascorbic acid.

 In the lung there is already evidence that eNO is affected by changes in airway chemistry.
 Patients with cystic fibrosis do not have increased eNO levels despite the severity of their airway inflammation, but they do have increased levels of nitrite, the stable end product of NO autoxidation, in breath condensate.6 These findings suggest that, although NOS activity is increased in this patient group, NO undergoes autoxidation before passing into the lumen.
 Changes in airway chemistry have been postulated to alter eNO in asthma as well.
-The pH of breath condensate is lower in patients with asthma7 and, since NO metabolism is pH sensitive, this may help to explain the increase in eNO found in asthmatic subjects.8
+The pH of breath condensate is lower in patients with asthma and, since NO metabolism is pH sensitive, this may help to explain the increase in eNO found in asthmatic subjects.8

-The aim of the studies presented here was to determine if eNO is altered by exposure to oxidants (nitrogen dioxide (NO2)) and antioxidants (ascorbic acid) in healthy human subjects.
-Ascorbic acid was chosen for the antioxidant exposure because of its known effects on the chemistry of NO in the systemic vasculature.^{4 5} NO2 was chosen for the oxidant exposure as this oxidising gas is known to undergo reactive absorption and then to alter ELF redox state in the airway ELF in a predictable and reproducible fashion following inhalation.^{9 10}
+The aim of the studies presented here was to determine if eNO is altered by exposure to oxidants (nitrogen dioxide ( $NO_2$ )) and antioxidants (ascorbic acid) in healthy human subjects.
+Ascorbic acid was chosen for the antioxidant exposure because of its known effects on the chemistry of NO in the systemic vasculature. $NO_2$ was chosen for the oxidant exposure as this oxidising gas is known to undergo reactive absorption and then to alter ELF redox state in the airway ELF in a predictable and reproducible fashion following inhalation.